saultcollege-csd215/saultcollege-csd215-aws-project-25f-aws-deployment-project/README.md

 In `.github/workflows/test.yml`...

-1. Trigger the workflow on every push to the repository
+1. Trigger the workflow on every push to the LAB BRANCH of your repository
 2. Set up a job that runs on Ubuntu latest
 3. Add the following steps to the job:
-   1. Checkout the repository code
+   1. Checkout the LAB BRANCH of your repository code
    2. Set up Python 3.9
    3. Install the required Python packages from `app/requirements_flask.txt`
    4. Run the tests using `pytest`